YassenRabie/angular-numerusgroup-test/README.md

 # Numerus Group Angular Task

+Within this repository, you'll find a full-stack application crafted with Angular and Node.js, with focus on the client-side.

+To simplify the client's structure, I chose a simple folder organization aligned with the application's needs, Therefore I decided to choose a [Pages, Components, Services] separation rather than adopting a feature-based approach, and this decision has demonstrated its effectiveness in the application.

 ## Live Demonstration

 Experience a live demonstration of the application by following this link: [Demo](https://angular-numerusgroup-test.vercel.app/login "Demo")